danchoi/soywiki/README.markdown

 * `,f` follows the first WikiLink after the cursor
 * `CTRL-l` opens a WikiLink in a split window
 * `CTRL-n` does the same, but in a vertical split window
-* both `q` and `CTRL-h` closes a split window
+* both `q` and `CTRL-h` close a split window

-These key mappings were chosen to keep the hands stationary and the fingers near home position on a QWERTY keyboard while navigating the wiki.
+These key mappings may not be very mnemonic, but they are easy to memorize through muscle memory and were chosen to keep the hands stationary and the fingers near home position on a QWERTY keyboard while navigating the wiki.

 You can also use Vim's jump motions `CTRL-o` and `CTRL-i` to move back and forth in your jump history.
 See `:help jump-motions` for more on